 - Two oral requests for DWD with a minimum of 15 days between

-- A written request for life-ending medications (on our website)
+- A written request for life-ending medications (Download Request for Medication form)

 Step-by Step Instructions

-- Make a clear request to use the WA Death with Dignity law to an MD or DO and be sure it is recorded in your medical chart.
+- Make a clear request to use the WA Death with Dignity law to a Medical Doctor (MD) or Doctor of Osteopathy (DO), and be sure it is recorded in your medical chart.